jiantongliu/jiantongliu.github.io/_pages/about.md

 General Research Interest
 ------
 I am currently interested in abstract nonsense like algebraic geometry, algebraic topology, and category theory.
-I am also interested in PDEs and dynamics, as well as mathematical logic like proof theory and homotopy type theory.
+I am also interested in PDEs, dynamics, and topics in mathematical physics.

 Education
 ------